olehermanse/INF3490-AI_Machine_Learning/README.md

 **License:** The MIT License<br>

 ## Python code for INF3490/INF4490 - Biologically inspired computing
 Code is written in python 3.
-Examples to help with weekly exercises.
+Repository includes course material(exercises and assignments) as well as notes and examples from my group lectures.

 ## Group lectures
 <ol start="0">